pw4rn3r/ECE382/labs/lab7/index.md

 2. What values did you choose for `VR+` and `VR-`.

-3. What calculations did you use to translate your input reference voltages to the different PWM values for the servo positions.
+3. What calculations did you use to translate your input reference voltages to the different PWM values for the servo positions?

 ## Lab Hints